by Livvy Drake

 In conclusion, to avoid sustainable event overwhelm: identify your priorities, get a plan together for delivering on this and share it with everyone working on your event; even linking your targets with their contracts.
 And then use this and the waste hierarchy for choosing materials.

 This is the grounding of a sustainable events mindset and if you are ready to hear more about:

-To reflect the current challenges of the event industry, this mastermind has a tiered pricing structure starting at the price of a coffee (an oat milk decaf latte, not a black Americano!)
+To reflect the current challenges of the event industry, this mastermind has a tiered pricing structure with the option of 1-1 support on your own event sustainability queries

 10% of fees will be going to Choose Love- Help Refugees.